Introduction

 What Are HDI PCBs and Why Do They Matter in Construction Equipment?

 HDI PCBs are advanced printed circuit boards designed to accommodate a higher number of components in a smaller footprint.
 They achieve this through finer traces, smaller vias, and multiple layers interconnected by microvias, blind vias, and buried vias.
 Unlike traditional PCBs, HDI boards use laser drilling HDI methods to create precise, small-diameter vias, enabling complex routing in limited space.
 This technology is widely recognized under standards like IPC-2226, which outlines design guidelines for high-density interconnect structures.
+For a deeper look at these via structures, see our guide to microvias in HDI PCBs.

 In construction equipment, electronic systems control critical functions such as engine management, hydraulic systems, and operator interfaces.
 The harsh operating conditions, including vibration, dust, and temperature extremes, demand robust and reliable electronics.
 HDI PCBs matter here because they support miniaturization without sacrificing performance.
 They allow for integration of advanced features like real-time diagnostics and telematics in compact control units.
 However, their implementation must balance technical benefits against practical challenges specific to this industry.